Assessor Skills: The importance of an Experienced, Skilled Assessor

 - Has been identified as being in a VS or MCS following severe brain damage, and requires full assessment to provide objective evidence to contribute to an accurate clinical diagnosis.

-SMART provides a highly sophisticated assessment, and probably the most definitive evaluation of the level of behavioural response for distinguishing patients in VS from those in MCS, which is the primary purpose for which it was designed.
-It can also offer useful information on the individual’s strengths and weaknesses in terms of responsiveness, to inform and optimise rehabilitation.
+SMART provides a highly sophisticated investigation and assessment, and probably the most definitive evaluation of the level of behavioural response for distinguishing patients in VS from those in MCS, which is the primary purpose for which it was designed.
+It can also offer useful clinical information on the individual’s strengths and weaknesses in terms of responsiveness, to inform and optimise intervention.
 SMART possesses a wider spectrum of sensory assessment techniques compared to other existing tools to ensure all responses are fully investigated.
 As it is a multi-modal assessment, SMART is especially useful for evaluating patients with sensory limitations, such as those with cortical blindness.

 What can our assessment protocol offer you and the individual with a PDOC?